Skip to main content

 In that letter,

-he said you felt something —
+he said he felt something —

 not from knowing me,